 REGISTRATION OF DOGS

-Dog registrations are due on the 1st July 2016.
+Dog registrations are due on the 1st July each year.
 This year, council is offering Murweh Shire residents the option of a $24 once only fee which will apply for the life of the dog.
 There will be no requirement to register your dog annually.
 This is conditional upon the dog being desexed and microchipped.

 This is an initiative of the Murweh Shire Council to help dog owners comply with the new state government legislation aimed at reducing the number of unwanted dogs in Queensland.
 Enquiries can be directed to Council on 07 4656 8355.